efjimm/Cellulator/README.md

 ## Modes

 Cellulator used mode-based input, like in vim.
-There are 3 modes in Cellulator: normal, command normal, and command insert.
+There are multiple modes in Cellulator:

+ - normal
+ - command normal
+ - command insert
+ - command operator pending

 Normal mode allows you to move around the sheet using vim-like motions and perform various operations.
 Command normal and command insert mode allow for editing the command buffer and submitting commands.
+Command operator pending modes perform a specific action on a range of text delimited by an inputted motion.

 ## Expressions